flukekd/Prime-age-calculator/README.md

 # Prime Age Calculator

-This program calculates the next prime age based on a given birth year.
+This program calculates the year of the next prime age based on a given birth year.

 ## Prerequisites